Why clarity drives the call

 Fishing the mud line

 After a rain, runoff creates a visible line where stained water meets clear.
-Bass set up right on the edge β in the murky side, looking into the clear water.
+Bass set up right on the edge — in the murky side, looking into the clear water.
 Cast just inside the mud line and bring the bait parallel to the edge.
 Most strikes come within two feet of the visibility transition.
+This is one of the most reliable patterns of the year after a major rain event — see the heavy rain bass fishing guide for the full pattern.

 Color logic